 Ethnic Groups and Their Language Families

 The cultural tapestry of this region is woven with diverse ethnic groups and their unique languages.
-Over 100 languages are spoken, reflecting the rich linguistic heritage4.
+Over 100 languages are spoken, reflecting the rich linguistic heritage.
 Each group contributes to the intricate language families, creating a vibrant mosaic of communication.

 Sino-Tibetan and Its Branches